 Cellphones are recycled into new products such as copper piping and road cones.
 Plastics recovered from cellphones are recycled into new electronic products, containers, garden furniture, replacement automotive parts, and license plate frames.

 Only upgrade your cellphone when you really need to.

 Disassemble your old phone and make it into a wallet or coin purse.

-Recycle with RE:MOBILE - a product stewardship programme supported by Resene, 2degrees, Spark and Vodafone and accredited by the Ministry for the Environment.
+Recycle with RE:MOBILE - a product stewardship programme supported by Resene, 2degrees, Spark (Telecom) and Vodafone and accredited by the Ministry for the Environment.
 Recycling your phone not only saves valuable materials and energy, it also supports Sustainable Coastlines, a multi-award winning New Zealand charity, which has partnered with RE:MOBILE to collect and recycle used cellphones.
 The proceeds from these cellphonoes help plant trees alongside our waterways to restore habitats for native animals, reduce sediment and improve water quality.

 Recycle at Whanganui Resource Recovery Centre (fees may apply).

 Before donating a cellphone for recycling, disconnect the phone from any cloud services, remove and keep your SIM card, leave the battery in the phone, ensure the phone is switched off.
 Some more good information on protecting your data when recycling your phone here from NZ Telecommunications Forum.